wp-plugins/nivo-image-slider/readme.txt

 == Screenshots ==

-1. Screenshot of Nivo Images Slider Shortcode.
+1. Screenshot of Nivo Images Slider Custom Post.
-2. Screenshot of Nivo Images Slider on post.
+2. Screenshot of Nivo Images Slider on Page.

 == Changelog ==

+= version 1.2.3 =
+* Tested at WordPress Version 4.1.
+* Some small changes in language file.

 = version 1.2 =
 * A new option has been added to add theme for Slider from custom post type.